 In March 2016, the FASB issued amended guidance to simplify several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the Consolidated Statement of Cash Flows.
-All excess income tax benefits and income tax deficiencies should be recognized as income tax expense or benefit in the Consolidated Statement of Operations, instead of affecting additional paid-in-capital on the Consolidated Statement of Cash Flows.
+All excess income tax benefits and income tax deficiencies should be recognized as income tax expense or benefit in the Consolidated Statement of Operations, instead of affecting additional paid-in-capital on the Consolidated Balance Sheet.
+These discrete income tax items should be classified along with other income tax cash flows as an operating activity on the Consolidated Statement of Cash Flows.
 In addition, cash paid by an employer when directly withholding shares for tax-withholding purposes should be classified as a financing activity.
 This guidance is effective for annual periods beginning after December 15, 2016 for public business entities.
 For private companies and emerging growth companies, this guidance is effective for annual periods beginning after December 15, 2017, and interim periods within annual periods beginning after December 15, 2018.
 Early adoption is permitted for all entities in any period.
 An entity that elects early adoption must adopt all amendments in the same period.
 Amendments requiring recognition of excess income tax benefits and income tax deficiencies in the Consolidated Statement of Operations should be applied prospectively.
 The Company early adopted this guidance on a prospective basis for the year ended December 31, 2017.
 At the date of adoption, there was an immaterial impact to the computation of diluted earnings per share, but no impact to the Company's financial position or results of operations.